 - Johnson County Park & Recreation District (JCPRD) summer camps.
 Camp offerings include nature, fine and performing arts, leadership, and science.
 Find more info here.

 - Nelson-Atkins Museum of Art summer classes.
 Personalize your art-making experience with multiple week sessions, one-time workshops, full-day summer camps, and more!
+These are virtual only this year.
 Find more info here.